LiorA1/URLShortener/readme.md

 Short URL -
 -----------

-The Short Url is saved as 6 characters of Base64.
+The Short Url is saved as 6 characters of Base64, using *secrets.token_urlsafe'* method.
 It stored in the "short_path" `CharField` field in the URLMapper Model.
-"short_path" identifier is a Base64 representation of the URLMapper id, hence its unique.
+"short_path" field enforce unique=True, hence it maintain unique property.
 "short_path" currently limited to 6 characters, that ensure 64^6 unique identifiers.
 Notice: 64^6 = 6.87 x 10 ^ 10 unique identifiers.